k3karthic/ansible__nginx/README.md

 # Ansible — Nginx

 This playbook installs [Nginx](https://nginx.org/en/) on a Debian/Ubuntu instance which will handle the HTTPS connection from the browser.
-[LetsEncrypt](https://letsencrypt.org/) is used to create the HTTPS certificate.
+[Let's Encrypt](https://letsencrypt.org/) is used to create the HTTPS certificate.

 **Assumption:** Instance deployed using the Terraform script below,
 * terraform__oci-instance-3